fpsvogel/wikistumble-rails/README.md

     ```sh
     wikistumble$ bundle
     ```
-- Log in to PostgreSQL and create a user:
+- If this is your first time using PostgreSQL, log in to PostgreSQL and create a user:
     ```
     $ psql -U postgres
     postgres=# create role "your_username" login createdb